 Organizations are shared accounts, useful for project and team leaders.
 Organization members can usually collaborate across shared resources.
 Each member of an organization needs to have a user account in your application.

-All organization members have access to most of the organization resources, but some members can take advantage of administrative features.
+All organization members have access to most of the organization resources, but depending on their role, some members can take advantage of administrative features.

-- admin- The "admin" role offers full access to organization resources.
+admin- Offers full access to organization resources.
 Members with the admin role have administrator privileges and can fully manage organizations and organization memberships.

 You can use Clerk's organizations feature to provide team grouping and sharing functionality for users of your applications.

 Your users can create organizations.
 Organization owners effectively get the

-Administrators can also update an organization, in order to change the organization name for example.
+Administrators can also update an organization name.

 Using the Organizations Backend API, you can provide additional metadata for the organization and set custom attributes.
 Organizations support both private and public metadata.
 Private metadata can only be accessed from the Backend API.
 Public metadata can be accessed from the Backend API, and are read-only from the Frontend API.
 Learn more about organization metadata here.

 Last updated on November 10, 2023